-On the programmatic front, one new aspect is worthy of mention.
+On the programmatic front, I want to share with you one important new initiative.
 While the immediate dangers of Corona may be passing, its effect on our lives - physically, psychologically, spiritually, morally and politically – will be with us for a long time.
 As the Rambam has taught us, it is forbidden to waste any calamity or tragedy.
 Each offers and opens up opportunities to grow and learn.
 Our world will be in need of Torah, new ways of thinking about humanity, Judaism, Israel and North American Jewish life.
 It is our role as an Institute to provide some of that Torah.
-To that end, all fellows, faculty and teachers are beings asked to help articulate questions and issues, and the Institute as a whole will be marshalling its resources to develop ideas, curriculum, classes and writing that will be relevant for this time.
+To that end, all fellows, faculty and teachers are beings asked to help articulate questions and issues, and the Institute, as a whole, will be marshalling its resources to develop ideas, curriculum, classes and writing that will be relevant for this time.

-I know many of you have questions and concerns about the future – the wellbeing of the Institute as well as your jobs, salaries, grants and compensation - and I would like to spend some time laying out where we are and what we know.
+I know many of you have questions and concerns about the future – the wellbeing of the Institute, as well as your jobs, salaries, grants and compensation - and I would like to lay out to you where we are and what we know.

-These are difficult and very challenging times.
-Our first decision, at the beginning of the crisis, was to remove any and all immediate job and salary uncertainty, allowing us all to spend whatever limited resources we had on coping, adjusting and functioning within the crisis environment.
-At the same time, over the last two months, we have been working extensively to assess the risks and financial consequences that COVID - 19 will have on our financial capabilities, and to developing strategies on how best to respond and plan for the future.
+These are very challenging times.
+The Executive Committee’s first decision, at the beginning of the crisis, was to remove any and all immediate job and salary uncertainty, allowing us all to spend whatever limited resources we had on coping, adjusting and functioning within the crisis environment.
+At the same time, over the last two months, we have been working extensively to assess the risks and financial consequences that COVID - 19 will have on our institutional sustainability, and to developing strategies on how best to respond and plan for the future.

 I want to share with you both where we are, and what we are planning.
-Before getting into specifics, in order to lower the anxiety level, while we, like most other non-profits, have been adversely affected, we have the ability to implement measures that will ensure the wellbeing of the Institute, morally, financially and culturally, while avoiding extreme hardship to our community as a whole.
-There will be hardship, but we believe it will be generally manageable both institutionally and personally.
+Before getting into specifics, while we, like most other non-profits, have been adversely affected, we have the ability to implement measures that will ensure the wellbeing of the Institute, morally, financially and culturally, while avoiding extreme hardship to our community as a whole.
+That said, some hardship cannot be avoided.

 The situation as we know it now, is as follows.

 The overall budget of the Institute in 2020 is approximately $33,000,000.
-Of that sum, we had a fundraising objective of $2,300,000 in order to balance our budget.
-We were well on our way to meet this objective, however, the COVID 19 crisis both caused a reduction in certain expected donations, and effectively removed our ability to raise new monies in 2020.
-In addition, after going over every line of pledged contributions, there is a degree of exposure in an additional $800,000, which we might, but we cannot be certain that we will receive.
-In order to balance our budget, we have to make up the shortfall of $2,300,000 and develop contingency plans for covering the $800,000 in the event that they do not arrive.
+In order to balance our budget, we had a fundraising objective of $2,300,000 over and above existing commitments, as we do every year.
+We were well on our way to meet this objective, however, the COVID 19 crisis both caused a reduction in expected donations, and effectively removed our ability to raise new monies in 2020.
+In addition, after combing every line of pledged contributions, we identified a degree of vulnerability in our ability to raise an additional $800,000.
+In order to balance our budget, we have to make up the shortfall of $2,300,000 and develop contingency plans for covering the possible loss of $800,000.